somethingsbruin4550/SummerCode2019/README.md

-# CreekRobot2020
+# SummerCode2019

-This is the code that will eventually be used on the 2020 competition robot.
+This code is to be used as the base for all 2020 robots
-This code is based on the *SummerCode2019* base.

 **Changes From 2019 Comp Season:**

 -Split RobotMap into multiple files